Beijing Travel and Transport - World Guide to Beijing

-Beijing Capital Airport (PEK) is the main airport serving the capital city and one of the busiest airports in the world, being the primary hub of Air China and China Xinhua Airlines.
-Situated 20 km / 12 miles northeast of Beijing, the airport has direct flights to many destinations worldwide, as well as servicing countless domestic routes.
+Beijing Capital International Airport (PEK) is the main airport serving the capital city and one of the busiest airports in the world, being the primary hub of Air China and China Xinhua Airlines.
+Situated 27 km / 17 miles northeast of Beijing, the airport has direct flights to many destinations worldwide, as well as servicing countless domestic routes.

 Terminal 1 is mainly used for domestic China Southern Airlines and Xiamen Airlines flights, while the newer Terminal 2 caters to all other airlines' domestic and international flights.
 Airlines operating at Beijing Airport's Terminal 2 include Air China, Air Canada, British Airways, Air France, China Eastern Airlines, Hainan Airlines, Emirates, United Airlines and Japan Airlines.
 A third terminal is under construction.